-DNV is currently validating the Lara Landfill Gas to Energy Project in Brazil, on the basis of UNFCCC and host Party criteria for CDM projects, as well as criteria given to provide for consistent project operations, monitoring and reporting.
+DNV has performed a validation of the "Landfill Gas to Energy Project at Lara Landfill, Maua, Brazil", on the basis of UNFCCC and Brazilian criteria for CDM projects, as well as criteria given to provide for consistent project operations, monitoring and reporting.
 UNFCCC criteria refer to the Kyoto Protocol criteria and the modalities and procedures for CDM project activities as agreed in the Marrakech Accords.
-This preliminary validation report summarizes the preliminary findings of the validation.